 Traffic management and monitoring are essential for ensuring the safe and orderly operation of the transport system.
 The Government has installed closed circuit TV (CCTV) and radar speed monitoring systems to monitor traffic conditions on the Macao-Taipa Bridge and main roads.
-They include 30 video cameras and six two-way speed monitoring spots on the Friendship Bridge, 52 video cameras and two one-way speed monitoring spots on the Sai Van Bridge, and 10 video cameras and two two-way speeding monitoring radar units, and 22 sets of electronic systems with a total of 73 cameras for monitoring vehicles jumping red lights have been installed in various downtown locations.
-During 2011, the monitoring systems identified 8,493 cases of speeding and 1,861 cases of red light jumping.
+They include 30 video cameras and six two-way speed monitoring spots on the Friendship Bridge, 65 video cameras, two one-way and one two-way speed monitoring spots on the Sai Van Bridge, and 10 video cameras and two two-way speed monitoring spots on the Ponte Governador Nobre de Carvalho.
+Also, 157 video cameras, 15 speed monitoring radar units, and 25 sets of electronic systems with a total of 82 cameras for monitoring vehicles jumping red lights have been installed in various downtown locations.
+During 2012, the monitoring systems identified 9,752 cases of speeding and 1,114 cases of jumping red lights.
+A further 9,583 cases were identified under the illegal parking monitoring system.